 One of the things that makes fly fishing distinctive from other types of fishing, like angling or deep sea fishing, is your ability to change your cast to fit the situation best.
 The ability to adapt to your environment, instead of trying to make your environment adapt to you, makes fly fishing different from other methods.

 If you find yourself stuck on a steep embankment with debris, deadfall, trees or anything else behind you, it can be challenging to find the room it takes for a regular backcast.
-If you don’t have enough space behind you for a long backcast, you can shorten it into a roll-cast, which is one of the most crucial techniques in fly fishing.
+If you don’t have enough space behind you for a long backcast, you can shorten it into a roll cast, which is one of the most crucial techniques in fly fishing.

 Breaking Down a Trout Stream

 A roll cast uses the tension between your fly fishing line and the water surface.
-This tension propels your line forward in a rolling loop until it straightens out and drops onto the water’s surface.
-This fishing technique became popular with the advent of graphite poles, which are more flexible than their predecessors.
+This tension propels your fly line forward in a rolling loop until it straightens out and drops onto the water’s surface.
+This casting technique became popular with the advent of graphite poles, which are more flexible than their predecessors.

-Step 1: Unfurl Some Line
+Step 1: Unfurl Some Fly Line

 To learn how to roll cast, start on dry land, preferably on grass, which mimics the tension on the water.
 Pull out about 20 feet of line in front of you.

 One way to do this is to push your rod tip below your reel and let the fishing line puddle at your feet.
 Then walk backward so the line lies in a straight line.
 When you’re on the river, the water tension holds the line.
 When you pull it back, it creates energy in your fly line.

 Step 2: Go Through the Motions with Your Fly Rod